togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

 Yet people keep asking me for advice on job hunt.
 And I do think that over the years I have developed a set of mostly common sense things that I tell people, and they do seem to find helpful.

-We're going to cover the mental model of what I'm arguing for and the view from the hiring manager's side in this post, then ins subsequent ones we'll go into thoughts on resumes, interviewing, and job hunt strategy.
+We're going to cover the mental model of what I'm arguing for this post, then in subsequent ones we'll go into thoughts on resumes, interviewing, and job hunt strategy.
 There's a lot and there's a limit to how much you should listen to me, but here it is.

 # Mindset